pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 --certfile general option
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--certfile`` is a file path for a X.509 client certificate to be presented to the WBEM server along with the ``--keyfile`` option during the TLS/SSL handshake.
-This parameter used only with HTTPS.
-If None, no client certificate is presented to the server, enabling 1-way authentication.
-Otherwise, the client certificate is presented to the server, enabling 2-way (mutual) authentication.
-This and the ``--keyfile`` are presented to the pywbem :class:`pywbem.WBEMConnection` as a single parameter ``X-509``:
+The value of the ``--certfile`` general options is a file path for a X.509 client certificate to be presented to the WBEM server with the :ref:`--keyfile general option` during the TLS/SSL handshake.
+This parameter is used only with HTTPS.
+If ``--certfile` is not defined no client certificate is presented to the server, enabling 1-way authentication.
+If ``--certfile` is defined, the client certificate is presented to the server, enabling 2-way (mutual) authentication.

-* ``--cert_file`` - The file path of a file containing an X.509 client
-  certificate.
-* ``key_file`` - The file path of a file containing the private key belonging to the public key that is part of the X.509 certificate file.

 For more information on authentication types, see:
 :https://pywbem.readthedocs.io/en/stable/client/security.html#authentication-types